Gabby Petito's family files $50 million wrongful death suit against Utah police

 They also accuse all of the defendants of "wrongful death," saying that Petito's "death was caused by their wrongful acts or neglect."

 Petito's body was found on Sept.
-19, 2021, near a remote campground in Grand Teton National Forest, just over a week after her family reported her missing.
+19, 2021, near a remote campground just outside of Grand Teton National Park, just over a week after her family reported her missing.
 She had been on a cross-country trip with Laundrie, who was also found dead weeks later in a reserve in Florida after going on the lam.
 Authorities located a notebook near his remains in which he confessed to killing his fiancée.

 Prior to her death, Petito spoke to several officers with the Moab Police Department after she and Laundrie had a verbal and physical fight in August 2021.
 Attorneys hired by Petito's parents allege that the officers "failed in their duty to protect Gabby."